 Everybody is unique and beautiful.
 No two people are exactly alike.
 Yet, many of us share similarities.
 When we notice a physical trait in our bodies that isn’t considered “normal,” we feel alone.
 Too many mamas with inverted nipples feel alone and are worried that this problem means they are somehow broken and unable to breastfeed.
 In truth, inverted and flat nipples are relatively common.
 And you will most likely be able to breastfeed.
 There are solutions, and your breastfeeding support team has helped other mamas overcome this same problem, and they will help you too!

-Identifying Inverted Nipples
+Identifying Flat or Inverted Nipples